Tooblippe/tooblippe/projects/international-trade-application/readme.md

 ## Timeframe and Budget
-The project was developed over a period of two years with a Budget of R1,500,000.
+The project was developed over a period of two years with a Budget of `R1,500,000`.
-The appication is stull under development and more features are introduced during a 6 week cycle.
+The appication is stull under development and more features are introduced during a `6 week` cycle.

 # Tools Employed
 ## Frontend